cliosight/Docs/README.md

 ## JSON body of a Report <a name="report"></a>
 While a form is the data input interface, a report is the output of data analysis.
 Both are equipped with bulk upload and download options respectively.
 Results of a report can be accessed via Cliosight's API that can serve as a source of data for visualization applications.
 1. A report contains filters and drill-down options through nested forms and reports.
 Just like a drop-down menu in a form, filters in a report can either have hardcoded values or column values of another report or table.
-2. The contents of a report is nothing but the result of a SQL query.
-For any schema in an enterprise application, we can have numerous queries and hence innumerable report and filter combinations.
+2. The content of a report is simply the result of a SQL query.
+Within an enterprise application's schema, there can be numerous queries, leading to countless report and filter combinations.
-A report can be embedded using a URL in the format:
+A report can be embedded using a URL in the format given below:
 **https://app.cliosight.com/app/reports/68/show?noNavbar=true**

 ### Example of a Report ###